 The office tools and kitchen appliances are available for student use.
-The VCR and LCD projector may be used by permission only.
-There are computers specifically for the use of students located in The Allied Health Learning Center, Room 7211.
-There are also computers available in Building 6 and in the College Library in building 5.
+The LCD projector may be used by permission only.
+There is a computer specifically for the use of students located in the classroom.
+There are also computers available iin the College Library in building 5, and in the STEM Center on the 3rd floor.